SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSCurrency/GetTooltip.md

 so.topic: reference
 ---

-Get the tooltip description for the Currency list item.
+Get the tooltip description for the NSCurrency list item.

-**Returns:** String Currency tooltip description.
+**Returns:** String

 ```crmscript
 NSCurrency thing;